up

 • Provide home-delivered meals to address the nutritional needs of older adults who are home-bound due to illness or disability and cannot get out or prepare healthful meals on their own.
 Special consideration is given to low-income individuals, minority individuals, those in rural communities, those with limited English proficiency, and those at risk of institutional care.

-• Investigate complaints of maltreatment for abuse, neglect, and exploitation against seniors, secure resources, and provide surrogate decision-making for adults adjudicated through the courts.
+• Investigate complaints of maltreatment for abuse, neglect, and exploitation against vulnerable adults through the Adult Protective Services Program, with the aim to secure resources, mitigate risk, and act as legal guardians for adults adjudicated as incompetent through the courts.

-• Provide in-home support services to help vulnerable older adults remain safe and cared for in the community and to prevent premature and/or inappropriate institutionalization.
+• Provide gap-filling support services through the Senior Care Program to help adults aged 65 and older remain safe and cared for in the community and to prevent premature and/or inappropriate institutionalization.

-• Offer the Home Care Chore Services Program, which is targeted to low-income, frail, elderly, and people with disabilities who need help with personal care and in-home supports in order to remain in their own homes and in the community.
+• Offer the Home Care Program, which is targeted to low-income, frail, elderly, and people with disabilities who need help with personal care and in-home support in order to remain in their own homes and in the community.

 • Maintain funding for respite care services for older adults, persons with disabilities, and caregivers.

-• Provide Heavy Chore Services to serve older adults with hoarding behaviors to prevent evictions, condemnations, or to correct health and safety conditions for persons meeting the criteria of Adult Protective Services and Case Management Programs.
+• Provide Heavy Chore Services to serve older adults with hoarding behaviors to prevent evictions and condemnations, or to correct health and safety conditions for persons meeting the criteria of Adult Protective Services and Case Management Programs.

 • Provide Senior Mental Health Services for home-bound older adults and coordinate medication with medical providers.

-• Help meet older adult challenges of remaining independent in their homes as they age in their communities through the "Village" model, a grassroots, consumer-driven, and volunteer-first model.
+• Help meet the challenges of older adults remaining independent in their homes as they age in their communities through the "Village" model, grassroots, consumer-driven, and volunteer-first model.
 The Village Coordinator assists current and emerging "Villages" and promotes the creation of new ones.

 • Provide Case Management through Social Services to Adults for older adults and adults with disabilities to enable client self-sufficiency in the community, to reduce inappropriate institutionalization, and to mitigate factors that may lead to abuse, neglect, self-neglect and/or exploitation.

-• Offer supervised housing and assistance to older adults and adults with disabilities, using certified family homes and small, licensed, assisted living homes in the community through the Adult Foster Care Program.
-Case management is provided, as well as subsidies when funds are available.
+• Provide supervised housing and assistance to older adults and adults with disabilities through the Adult Foster Care Program, using certified family homes and small, licensed, assisted living homes in the community.
+Case management and subsidies are provided when funds are available.

-• Implement Coordination of Community Services to provide case management services to individuals including older adults that have been determined eligible by the MD Developmental Disabilities Administration.
+• Implement Coordination of Community Services to provide case management services to individuals including older adults that have been determined eligible by the Maryland Developmental Disabilities Administration.

 Department of Transportation - Transit Services